 The Somme Room

 This room is the Museum's main display gallery and traces the history of our Regiments through the 20th and 21st Centuries, from the Boer War through both World Wars to Afghanistan.
 Many amazing stories and artefacts are here to see and read.

 This was a magazine produced whilst the soldiers were held as prisoners of war in Korea during World War 2.

 The Quebec Room

 Currently this room holds objects relating to the history of our Territorial Army battalions and their Militia and Volunteer predecessors.
-Later this year it will have a temporary display for Preston Guild 2012 and will celebrate the link between Preston and the military.

 The Council Chamber

-This beautiful room displays some of our most valued paintings and silver from all forebears of The Duke of Lancaster’s Regiment.
-It also houses the silver drums of the 82nd Regiment of Foot (2nd Battlaion, The South Lancashire Regiment).
+This beautiful room displays some of our most valued paintings and silver from all forebears of The Duke of Lancaster's Regiment.
+It also houses the silver drums of the 82nd Regiment of Foot (2nd Battalion, The South Lancashire Regiment).
 The drums were presented in memory of all their comrades who fell in the First World War.

 The Regimental Chapel